Vem0n/Step-Racer/README.md

 Popular Fitness Trackers:
 - Samsung Galaxy Watches
-- ⚒️ Fitbit Bands/Watches
+- Fitbit Bands/Watches
-- ⛔ Garmin Watches/Bands (Garmin doesn't share their API to non business devs, might look for workaround)
+- Garmin Watches/Bands
-- ⛔ Mi Bands (Xiaomi doesn't seem to provide their API to non Chinese developers, no workaround found)
+- Mi Bands
 - Apple Watches

 Note: Ensure that I review the documentation and terms of use for each fitness tracker API to understand any limitations, rate limits, or restrictions that may impact the implementation.